microsoft/azure-spring-boot/azure-keyvault-secret-spring-boot-starter-sample/README.md

 #Azure Key Vault secret Spring Boot Starter Sample
 This sample illustrates how to use [Azure Key Vault secret Spring Boot Starter](../azure-keyvault-secret-spring-boot-starter/README.md).

-In this sample, a secret named "spring-datasource-url" is stored into an Azure Key Vault, and a sample Spring application will use its value as a configuraiton property value.
+In this sample, a secret named `spring-datasource-url` is stored into an Azure Key Vault, and a sample Spring application will use its value as a configuraiton property value.

 ## Setup Azure Key Vault
-First, we need to store secret "spring-datasource-url" into Azure Key Vault.
+First, we need to store secret `spring-datasource-url` into Azure Key Vault.

 - Create one azure service principal by using Azure CLI or via [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 Save your service principal id and password for later use.
 You can use the following az cli commands to create a service principal: